-All projects shall submit a shapefile as a KML file depicting the Project Area that matches the maps submitted to depict the Project Area.
-The project's reported acres shall be based on the shapefile GIS data that is the basis for the KML file submitted to the Reserve.
+All projects shall submit a KML file depicting the Project Area that matches the maps submitted to depict the Project Area.
+The project's reported acres shall be calculated in accordance with the requirements in Section 4.1.
 The Reserve will create a file of all verified forest carbon projects on Google Maps for public dissemination.

-7.1.18.1.1 Forest Project Design Document
+8.1.1 Forest Project Design Document